 If you are a Linux user, this should be your go-to open-source VPN.
 Libreswan uses the built-in “XFRM” IPsec stack (linux-ipsec) and NSS crypto library.
 This open-source VPN ships with several Linux distributions like Fedora, Arch Linux, and RHEL/EPEL.
 Libreswan has been active for over 15 years now, which speaks volumes of its reliability.

 - Uses NSS crypto library.

 3. SoftEther VPN – Free open source, multi-protocol VPN

-SoftEther VPN uses ultra-optimized SSL-VPN protocol that delivers firewall resistance, low latency, and fast throughput.
-It can easily penetrate a network firewall with built-in NAT-traversal.
-Another benefit of using SoftEther VPN as your preferred open source VPN is that it supports SSL-VPN, L2TP, IPsec, EhterIP, OpenVPN, and L2TPv3 protocols as a single VPN software.
+SoftEther VPN uses an ultra-optimized SSL-VPN protocol that delivers firewall resistance, low latency, and fast throughput.
+It can easily penetrate a network firewall with built-in NAT traversal.
+Another benefit of using SoftEther VPN as your preferred open-source VPN is that it supports SSL-VPN, L2TP, IPsec, EhterIP, OpenVPN, and L2TPv3 protocols as a single Virtual Private Network software.

 4. Openswan VPN – Best Open Source VPN for Linux

 Openswan VPN is one of the most popular VPNs and is specially designed to cater to the network security demands of Linux users.
 It is an IPsec implementation for Linux and comes pre-installed in several Linux versions from Fedora, Ubuntu, Debian, Gentoo, and Red Hat.